aishwarya-0409/Project-26/README.md

  - Step 1 :-

-Cut  in one inch pieces.
+Cut Chicken in one inch pieces.
 Boil  and set aside.
 Heat oil in a non-stick pan, add cinnamon, bay leaves, cloves, cumin seeds, green cardamoms and sauté for half a minute.

   - Step 2 :-

 Add sliced onions and sauté.
-Add slit green chillies and  cubes and continue to sauté.
+Add slit green chillies and Chicken cubes and continue to sauté.
 Add turmeric powder and mix.
 Add tomatoes and  and mix.
 Add ginger-garlic paste, red chilli powder and yogurt.
 Mix well.

   - Step 3 :-

 Add half the fried brown onions.
-Add the boiled  on top.
+Add the boiled Chicken on top.
 Sprinkle garam masala powder, ginger strips, mint leaves and coriander leaves.
 Sprinkle milk, rose  and remaining browned onions.

   - Step 4 :-